axone-protocol/docs/docs/whitepaper/usecases.md

 ## Use case 2

-There are many opportunities to build community-focused usecases.
+There are many opportunities to build community-focused use cases.
 For example:

 1. Data can be used towards a common community-based goal and share value based on the results.